 TimkenSteel is committed to promoting the long-term interests of shareholders and building public trust through good governance practices.
 We are committed to operating in accordance with the highest standards of ethics and integrity, and maintaining robust programs focused on compliance.
-Our core values constitute the bedrock of our culture and our governance and ethics commitments.

 The TimkenSteel Code of Conduct sets forth policies covering a broad range of subjects, including antitrust and competition, corruption and bribery, conflicts of interest, inside information, accurate financial records, among other matters, and requires strict adherence to laws and regulations applicable to the company’s business.